nocibambi/ds_blog/_posts/2020-09-16-specific-you.md

 categories: [self-knowledge, specialization]
 title: The specific you
 ---
-# The specific you

 When you are thinking about what business area to pursue, it is useful to focus on your specific situation and circumstance.

-## Why is it useful to find a specialization?
+# Why is it useful to find a specialization?

 When you do not look at your own specificities, you basically do not use knowledge and skills that others could use but cannot.